14all-agency/shopify-llms-txt-directory/https-www-melroseclub-in.md

   Updated: 2025-07-13T06:09:05Z
 - [Melrose Club Privacy Policy: Your Data Protection & Privacy](https://www.melroseclub.in/pages/privacy-policy): This Privacy Policy outlines how Melrose Club (“we,” “us,” or “our”) collects, uses, and protects your personal information when you use our servic...
   Updated: 2025-07-13T06:09:20Z
+- [Your privacy choices](https://www.melroseclub.in/pages/data-sharing-opt-out): As described in our Privacy Policy, we collect personal information from your interactions with us and our website, including through cookies and s...
+  Updated: 2025-09-20T10:25:02Z

 ## Policies